Why Is My Microwave Not Heating?

-It is important to note that if you are not a trained electrical technician, you should never attempt to open the back of a microwave oven.
-There is a great danger from electrical shock even after the microwave has been unplugged for many hours.
+It is important to note that if you are not a trained electrical technician, you should never attempt to open the back of your microwave oven.
+Even after your microwave has been unplugged for many hours, the parts still have enough energy to give you a fatal electrical shock.
 Always refer the repair to someone who is qualified to handle a microwave unit.

 The most common way to identify this problem is when the light inside the microwave does not go out when the door is closed.